esesmuedgars/IdeaKit/README.md

 As application's codebase grows, so does it's size.
 Engineers at Uber dove beyond high-level language features and calling conventions and improved Swift binary size via like time optimization.
 Read an [article](https://eng.uber.com/how-uber-deals-with-large-ios-app-size) where [Milind Chabbi](https://twitter.com/ChabbiMilind), [Jin Lin](https://www.linkedin.com/in/jinlin) and [Raj Barik](https://github.com/rajbarik) describe how they reduced application sizes using advanced compiler technologies.

+### Developing Xcode extensions

+[Artem Novichkov](https://twitter.com/iosartem) wrote an [article](https://blog.artemnovichkov.com/developing-xcode-extensions-tips-and-tricks) about Xcode extension he created that let's you to create minimalistic code snippet images from selection with the help of [Ray.so](https://ray.so) tool.

+### Dependency inversion as a driver to scale mobile development

+Often functionality is shared accross applications be it data persistance, authorization or billing.
+But how are these dependencies managed in your codebase?
+Are they loosely coupled where dependency details are encapsulated within and dependency interfaces are used for cross-dependency communication?
+In his [article](https://developers.soundcloud.com/blog/dependency-inversion-as-a-driver-to-scale-mobile-development) [Firat Karatas](https://twitter.com/firatov) provides Swift examples as well as describes how to apply dependency inversion principle to frameworks.

 ## Tools

 ### Homebrew 3.0.0